jimregan/notes/_drafts/2026-01-19-chatgpt-reel-notes.md

 * rewrite it in **non-vulgar Hungarian** to show why it collapses, or
 * just keep going with the next reel/text.

+> I've seen two video clips showing this on the Hungarian version of who wants to be a millionaire